slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Don’t ever take a fence down until you know the reason why it was put up.' -- John F. Kennedy, paraphrasing G.K.Chesterton*

 > *'Two economists are walking along the street, and one says, «Hey, someone dropped a $20 bill!» and the other says, «Well, it can’t be a real $20 bill because someone would have picked it up already.»'*

+> *'Even a foolish person can still be right about most things.
+Most conventional wisdom is true.' -- Kevin Kelly*

+> *'Every person you meet knows an amazing lot about something you know virtually nothing about.
+Your job is to discover what it is, and it won’t be obvious.' -- Kevin Kelly*

 ### How to judge a man?